 • Become healthy and fulfilled individuals

 Birchwood pupils have a weekly PSHE lesson.
 Where possible, WOW topic themes are woven into lesson delivery.
 Any themes, current issues or situations pertinent to that particular cohort are covered in these weekly lessons.
 The six main topics that we cover throughout the year are; Being Me in My World, Celebrating Difference, Dreams & Goals, Healthy Me, Relationships.
 Being Me in My World includes giving the children an understanding of their place in the class, school and global community and Celebrating Difference includes anti-bullying (cyber and homophobic bullying included) and diversity work.
 Whereas, Dreams & Goals includes goal-setting, aspirations, working together to design and organise fund-raising events and Healthy Me includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices.
 The Relationships topic includes understanding friendship, family and other relationships, conflict resolution and communication skills and Changing Me includes Sex and Relationship Education in the context of looking at change.
 (Birchwood PSHE fully meets all requirements of the SRE statutory curriculum for Sept’20).
 When there is an appropriate opportunity Jigsaw is linked to the class topics.
+We have spent time looking at how our Birchwood Bolts and our local resources support our PSHE curriculum.
+For example, building perseverance and resilience in Forest School skill activities and the close links between Social Moral Spiritual Moral education and the Jigsaw topics.

 There are literally hundreds of ways we can demonstrate the excellent impact our curriculum design has on our pupils.
 In a nutshell, here are some examples: